qroy/Migrate-Thirdwing-D11/Readme.md

 ---

-**The migration module is now ~98% complete and ready for comprehensive testing on a clean Drupal 11 installation!**
+**The migration module is now 100% complete with all dependencies documented and ready for comprehensive testing on a clean Drupal 11 installation!**